Mark Birtles

 – Linda Rodante, Award-winning Author of 16 Volumes of Christian Fiction

-“I don’t even LIKE speculative fiction, but I LOVE your unique approach!”
+“I LOVE your unique approach!”

 – Mesu Andrews, Best-selling & Christy Award-winning Author